 1. GET A DOSE OF MEMPHIS MUSIC HISTORY

-If you’re an Elvis fan, or you have an afternoon to spend, a pilgrimage to Graceland is the perfect choice.
+If you’re an Elvis fan or you have an afternoon free, a pilgrimage to Graceland is the perfect choice.

 Photo by David Mean